jaypeasee/hogwarts-sorting-hat/README.md

+# The Hogwarts Sorting Hat

+## Description
+The sorting hat has a very important duty every fall at Hogwarts.
+The hat's job is to place new students into one of Hogwarts' four prestigious houses.
+Where the student ends up, can define who they are as a wizard, the choices they make in life, and what they will go on to accomplish.

+In this test suite, you will be making a class for a warlock and a class for a sorting hat to create a framework for how students get properly matched with their friends and wizarding culture.

+## Steps to completion

+Fork this repositorty and clone it down

+cd into the directory

-First run `npm install`
+run `npm install`

-Pass the Student Class first with `warlock.js` and `warlock-test.js` running `npm test tests/warlock-test.js`
+Run `npm test tests/warlock-test.js` and pass the Warlock Class with `warlock.js` and `warlock-test.js`

-Then pass the Hat Class with `sorting-hat.js` and `sorting-hat-test.js` running `npm test tests/sorting-hat-test.js`
+Run `npm test tests/sorting-hat-test.js` and pass the Hat Class with `sorting-hat.js` and `sorting-hat-test.js` running